Home

 It is becoming increasingly more popular for British people to consider moving to Sweden and start a new life there for different reasons.

-Sweden is ranked 6th in the 2018 Legatum Prosperity Index Ranking Table, which takes into consideration, not only GDP and economy, but also such factors as entrepreneurship & opportunity, governance, education, health, safety & security, personal freedom and social capital.
+Sweden is ranked 2nd in the 2023 Legatum Prosperity Index Ranking Table, which takes into consideration, not only GDP and economy, but also such factors as entrepreneurship & opportunity, governance, education, health, safety & security, personal freedom and social capital.
 Go to the report here>>.

 Therefore we have put together some information, or reasons if you like, if you are considering moving to Sweden.